Grand Burgher: Hierarchy

 Portrait of Grand Burghers Jakob Fugger von der Lilie and his wife Sibylle Artzt (ca. 1500).
 Jakob Fugger von der Lilie (1459-1525), Großbürger zu Augsburg, was known as one of Europe's most significant merchants, mining entrepreneur, and banker.
 He elevated to Grand Burgher of Augsburg through his marriage to Sibylle Artzt, Großbürgerin zu Augsburg, the daughter of an eminent Augsburg Grand Burgher (Großbürger).

 Since before the 15th century, the group of legally coequal "burghers" began to split into three different groups: hereditary grand-burghers, ordinary burghers (termed petty-burghers, German Kleinbürger or simply Bürger), and non-burghers.
-The petty-burghers were largely artisans, tradesman, small business owners, merchants, shopkeepers, and others who were required by city or town constitutions to acquire the petty-burghership.
+The petty-burghers were largely artisans, tradesmen, small business owners, merchants, shopkeepers, and others who were required by city or town constitutions to acquire the petty-burghership.
 Non-burghers, on the other hand, were merely "inhabitants" or resident aliens without specific legal rights in the territorial jurisdiction of a city or town.
 This group largely consisted of the working class, foreign or migrant workers, and other civil employees who were neither able nor eligible to acquire the petty-burghership.

 Burghership generally granted a person the right to exist within the territorial jurisdiction of the city-state or town of burghership.
 It allowed them to be active members of its society, acquire real estate, pursue their specified economic activity or occupation, access social protection, and participate in municipal affairs.
 These rights included many exclusive constitutional privileges, exemptions, and immunities, especially those associated with the "grand" burghership (German: Großbürgerschaft).

 16th-century oil painting portrait of Grand Burgheress Katharina Völker of Frankfurt (German: Großbürgerin Katharina Völker zu Frankfurt) displayed at the Historical Museum Frankfurt.
 This painting, valued at more than 100,000 euros, was stolen from the museum in 2008 but was subsequently recovered by the German police.

 Grand Burghers held rich historical and cultural roles that were created and expanded over the decades.
 They often united with other families of the same eminent status and branches of nobility.
 Grand Burghers were often of such extraordinary wealth and significant economic importance that they far exceeded the wealth and influence of even the highest-ranking members of the nobility.
 The latter often sought intermarriage with elite grand-burgher families to maintain their noble lifestyles.
 The names of these individuals and families were generally known in the city or town where they lived, and in many cases, their ancestors had contributed to regional history.
 The conferred grand-burghership was often hereditary in both male and female family descendants, and a hereditary title or rank stated as the person's occupation in records.

 In Hamburg, for example, only the Grand Burghers were privileged with full, unrestricted freedom of large-scale trade, including foreign import and export trade.
 They were also allowed to entertain a bank account and be elected to the Senate of Hamburg, among other privileges.